CLooG: CLooG

 unsigned NbColumns ; /* Number of columns. */

-The whole matrix is stored in memory row after row at the p_Init address. p is an array of pointers where p[i] points to the first element of the i^{th row.
+The whole matrix is stored in memory row after row at the p_Init address. p is an array of pointers where p[i] points to the first element of the i^th row.
 NbRows and NbColumns are respectively the number of rows and columns of the matrix.
 Each row corresponds to a constraint.
 The first element of each row is an equality/inequality tag.
 The constraint is an equality p(x) = 0 if the first element is 0, but it is an inequality p(x) \geq 0 if the first element is 1.
-The next elements are the unknown coefficients, followed by the parameter coefficients, then the scalar coefficient.
+The next elements are the coefficients of the unknowns, followed by the coefficients of the parameters, and finally the constant term.
 For instance, the following three constraints:

 -i + m = 0